MaayanLab/HuBMap-Augmented-Gene-Set/Un-augmented Gene Set List/README.md

 ## Data
-This repository contains the un-augmented gene set list.
+This folder contains the un-augmented gene set list.